Small Business Saturday: The Business Owners’ Guide 2024

 Marketing Resources for Small Business Saturday

-You can sign up to participate in Small Business Saturday on AmEx’s site.
+Start at AmEx’s Shop Small® Resource Hub.
 There, you’ll find marketing materials for participating businesses, including storefront signage, printable signs, and social media posts.

 You can also get your business on the Shop Small map so shoppers know you’re participating.

-Some cities have the local Chamber of Commerce or Small Business Administration office participating with pop-up tents, giveaways, and promotions.
+Some towns and cities also partner with the local Chamber of Commerce or Small Business Administration office with pop-up tents, giveaways, and promotions.

 How Your Small Business Can Benefit from Small Business Saturday